HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 A GUI with multiple features that executes Phase Sensitive Detection in Modulation Excitation Spectroscopy to get from time resolved data to phase resolved spectra.
-The raw data used by me were collected via DRIFT Spectroscopy but this script is applicable to all other time resolved spectroscopic techniques.

 A spectroscopic data processing tool by Jakob Weyel, Eduard-Zintl-Institut für Anorganische und Physikalische Chemie, TU Darmstadt

+The raw data used by me were collected doing DRIFT Spectroscopy but this script is applicable to all other time resolved spectroscopic techniques, just make sure the format of your data fits the script: time resolved spectra should be stored in one textfile with the first column being the energy/wavenumber/wavelength/etc. values and the spectra following column-wise.
+Time values of your experiment have to be stored in a separate textfile containing a column vector.

+When you load data into this script, make sure that the columns are separated by tab stops.

+For 'plug and play' use install anaconda as your python and use spyder as I do.

 For further questions feel free to contact me via mail: jakob.weyel@tu-darmstadt.de

-For 'plug and play' use install anaconda as your python and use spyder as I do.

-When you load data into this script, make sure that the columns are separated by tab stops.

 Executing this script opens a GUI with several buttons:

 #### TRS->PSD:
 Reads time resolved spectral data, processes them according to PSD and saves the resulting phase resolved spectra as .txt.
 Every column of the raw data has to contain the intensity of one spectrum, the first column contains e. g. the respective energy/frequency/wavenumber/wavelength to do the processing correctly.
-Needs the correct number of spectra collected during one modulation period to process your data correctly (first textbox of the GUI)!
-The second textbox lets you decide how many modulation periods from the beginning are cut off.
-The third textbox lets you type in the desired phase resolution of your Output spectra in °.
+Needs the harmonic you want to demodulate the spectra with, number of periods, correct number of spectra collected during one modulation period, how many modulation periods from the beginning are cut off and the desired phase resolution of your output spectra in ° to process your data correctly (see textboxes of the GUI!!).
 ###### Input needed:
-RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as a column vector, correct 'number of spectra per period' in first textbox
+RawData.txt, ReferenceData.txt of the same size (only if you want to process modulated difference spectra, otherwise press Esc), time values as a file with the same name as the raw data with the addition of _t ('FilenameOfYourRawData_t.txt') which contains temporal data as a column vector, in textboxes: 'harmonic to demodulate with', 'number of periods', 'number of spectra per period', 'phase resolution'
 ###### Output:
 FilenameOfYourRawData_PSD.txt